Graph Condensation: A Survey: Challenges and Future Directions

 \subsection{Efficient Evaluation for Condensed Graphs}

 In the realm of GC, the primary objective is to create high-quality condensed graphs.
 However, a systematic and well-established methodology for assessing the condensed graph quality is notably absent in the field \cite{zheng_structure_free_2023}.
 This gap is particularly critical given the complex optimization involved in GC.
 The assessment of the condensed graph quality is essential not only for monitoring the condensation progress but also for potentially streamlining the optimization through early-stop strategies.
-Currently, GC practices leverage the downstream GNNs' performance as the indicator for assessment.
+Currently, GC practices leverage the downstream models, i.e., GNN \cite{jin_graph_2022} or graph neural tangent kernel \cite{zheng_structure_free_2023}, as the indicator for assessment.
 However, this method adds considerable computational overhead to the GC process.
 Moreover, the concept of quality in condensed graphs is inherently complex, varying significantly across different applications and necessitating a multifaceted approach to evaluation.
 Considering these challenges, there is a pressing requirement to develop comprehensive and efficient evaluation metrics.
 Such metrics would not only accelerate the condensation process but also broaden the range of GC applications.